What being Filipino-American means to me

 If you want to read more about how culture shapes different parts of our lives, I discuss it my posts on how culture impacts time and how culture impacts education.

-Being Filipino-American is really about community.
+Being Filipino-American is deeply rooted in community.
 I mentioned earlier that I value family and collectivism.
-The Philippines is a collective culture, and that largely translates into my day-to-day life, thanks to my upbringing and what my grandparents instilled in me.
+The Philippines has a collective culture, which has translated into my day-to-day life thanks to my upbringing and the values my grandparents instilled in me.

-All I know for sure is that Filipinos get excited when they meet other Filipinos, and that’s a feeling that cannot be easily translated into words.
+All I know for sure is that Filipinos get excited when they meet other Filipinos, and that feeling is hard to put into words.

 For me, being Filipino-American means everything, yet it is something I struggle to put into words because it’s just who I am.